Terminator X & The Valley of the Jeep Beets

+In 1999, Chuck D recollected that his first introduction to the Internet occurred during promotion of the album: "We used it as a different way to handle interviews.
+Since [Terminator X] was a DJ, he was not a verbal person.
+The computer let him speak with his hands."

 Critical reception

 The Encyclopedia of Popular Music wrote that the album confirmed Terminator X "as one of the finest DJs in the business."
-Trouser Press wrote that the album mostly "features little-known artists ... with average skills; the Terminator’s beats are likewise less than monumental."
+Trouser Press wrote that the album mostly "features little-known artists ... with average skills; the Terminator's beats are likewise less than monumental."
 Spin called the album "the vinyl version of a great block party backed by the world's best DJ."